 Stocks end broadly higher, breaking a 3-week losing streak

-Stocks closed broadly higher on Wall Street, breaking a three-week losing streak.
+NEW YORK (AP) — Stocks closed broadly higher on Wall Street, breaking a three-week losing streak.
 The benchmark S&P 500 index rose 1.5% on Friday, but is still well below where it was in mid-August.
 Big gains for technology companies pushed the Nasdaq composite even higher.
 The Dow Jones Industrial Average also climbed, as did small-company stocks.
-All 11 industry sectors of the S&P 500 rose, including energy stocks, which...
+All 11 industry sectors of the S&P 500...

 Stocks end broadly higher, breaking a 3-week losing streak